kraflab/mbf21/docs/spec.md

 - comp_friendlyspawn:
   - When on (default): A_Spawn new thing inherits friend flag from source thing.
   - When off: A_Spawn new thing keeps its default friend flag.
+- comp_voodooscroller:
+  - When on: voodoo dolls on slow scrollers move too slowly
+  - When off (default): voodoo dolls move the same speed as the floor

 #### Option default changes
 - comp_pursuit: 1 (was 0)